 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the A7S II have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the A7S II was followed by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the 1Ds and A7S II can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Sony A7S II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.